Gymnasium (Germany): Gymnasium and performance on standardised tests

-As has been mentioned before, gymnasia and Gesamtschulen in Germany do not administer standardised tests to their students and few students are familiar with those kinds of tests.
+As mentioned before, gymnasia and Gesamtschulen in Germany do not administer standardised tests to their students, and few students are familiar with them.
 Yet, scientists sometimes use standardised tests to evaluate schools.
-10th graders attending a gymnasium have been shown to outperform 10th graders attending a comprehensive school by one standard deviation on a standardised mathematics test.
+10th graders attending a gymnasium have been shown to outperform those attending a comprehensive school by 1 standard deviation on a standardised mathematics test.
 That equals 2 to 3 years of schooling.
-Proponents of comprehensive schools have criticised such studies, stating they believe standardised tests to be biased against those attending comprehensive school.
-They have said comprehensives taught their students "Independence, capacity for team work, creativity, conflict management and broad mindedness" and that those qualities cannot be measured on standardised tests.
+Proponents of comprehensive schools have criticised such studies, stating they believe standardised tests to be biased against those attending comprehensive schools.
+They have said that comprehensives taught their students "Independence, capacity for teamwork, creativity, conflict management, and broad-mindedness", and that standardised tests cannot measure those qualities.

 Gymnasium and selflessness

-According to a disputed study evaluating students' character, based on a standardised test, those attending a Realschule or gymnasium were more likely to be respectful and considerate of other peoples' feelings than those attending a comprehensive school.
-According to this study, gymnasium students were more likely to be classified as "selfless" than students attending any other kind of school and those attending a comprehensive were more likely to be classified "self-serving" than those attending any other type of school.
+According to a disputed study evaluating students' character based on a standardised test, those attending a Realschule or gymnasium were more likely to be respectful and considerate of others' feelings than those attending a comprehensive school.
+According to this study, gymnasium students were more likely to be classified as "selfless" than students attending any other kind of school, and those attending a comprehensive school were more likely to be classified as "self-serving" than those attending any other type of school.
 This study has been widely criticised.
 It has been claimed that character cannot be measured on standardised tests and that students' answers might not reflect their real behaviour.
-Charges were raised that questions were worded in academic language thus, students attending a comprehensive may not have understood them properly.
-It has also been suggested that the answers the students gave may have been influenced by social class, that gymnasium students may have been brought up to think they were selfless, while really they were not.
+Charges were raised that the questions were worded in academic language so students attending a comprehensive school may not have understood them properly.
+It has also been suggested that the answers the students gave may have been influenced by social class: gymnasium students may have been brought up to think they were selfless, while in reality they were not.
 Proponents of comprehensive schools stated gymnasium students were phony and elitist while pretending to be selfless.